A mass mindfulness meditation led by Dr. Jon Kabat-Zinn at the Canadian Parliament to mark the UN International Day of Peace.

 In this section, you will find a number of ways to locate and connect with different groups of practitioners, teachers, labs studying meditation, MBSR and other mindfulness-based programs worldwide, retreat centers, activist groups, diplomats, etc, depending on your instincts, interests, and motivation.
 From those links, you can find and explore an ever-growing web of people, programs, materials, and approaches in support of your own meditation practice and life trajectory, and to engage in healing the world.

 As you explore this section, keep in mind that your own daily mindfulness practice is paramount.
 In fact, one of the most powerful ways to connect with Indra’s Net is simply to literally and metaphorically take your seat in the present moment, fully awake.
-The interconnectedness of the entire universe and everything and everybody in it becomes apparent in no time.
+The interconnectedness of the entire universe and everything and everybody in it becomes apparent and available in no time.

 This dimension of the website is inspired by the centuries old image of Indra’s Net, an ancient model of the universe from India in which at every node of the net is a multi-faceted diamond, with the property that each diamond reflects all the other diamonds in the net.
 It is an ancient model of the interconnectedness of the universe, preceding by thousands of years our visualizations of the global internet, or the kind of images that can be generated by computer.